 If you're not careful, that good debt you took out can turn bad.

-- Make your payments on time or contact your lender asap.
+Make your payments on time or contact your lender asap.
 Making timely loan payments is key to keeping your credit score intact.
-All it takes it a couple months of late payments to wreck your credit score.
+All it takes is a couple of months of late payments to wreck your credit score.